H4tch/hugo-plus/README.md

 		and plugins are separated
 	* Plugins and layouts depend on web framework.
 Default framework is Bootstrap
 * `est_reading_time` and `word_count`
+* Show Author's pages on a separate page from their profile page
+	* Somehow use Taxonomy page?
+Right now the section is overriding the Taxonomy...
+	* Use javascript to incrementall `load more` posts.
+Like 20 at a time.
 * Can I detect this: content `draft=true`, but is being rendered
 	* I could then add a bade/label/alert/message "In development" (`msg_draft`)
 * Test that this theme against a blank Hugo project